GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/secretmanager.md

             <artifactId>spring-boot-starter-actuator</artifactId>
         </dependency>

-- add the following property to your project's `application.properties`,
+- add the following property to your project's `application.properties`.
+The latter is used to enable [Spring Boot's Config Data API](https://spring.io/blog/2020/08/14/config-file-processing-in-spring-boot-2-4).

         management.endpoints.web.exposure.include=refresh
+        spring.config.import=sm://

-- finally, add the following property to your project's `bootstrap.properties` to enable [Spring Boot's Config Data API](https://spring.io/blog/2020/08/14/config-file-processing-in-spring-boot-2-4).
+- finally, add the following property to your project's `bootstrap.properties` to disable Secret Manager boostrap phrase.

         spring.cloud.gcp.secretmanager.legacy=false

-2. After running the application, change your secrets using [Secret Manager Cloud Console UI](https://console.cloud.google.com/security/secret-manager).
+2. After running the application, updates your secret stored in the Secret Manager.

 3. To refresh the secret, send the following command to your server from which hosting the application:

          curl -X POST http://[host]:[port]/actuator/refresh

-    Note that only `@ConfigurationProperties` annotated with `@RefreshScope` got the updated value.
+    Note that only `@ConfigurationProperties` annotated with `@RefreshScope` support updating secrets without restarting the application.

 ### Sample